fluid-project/fluid-launcher/README.md

 For full documentation on all available functions and arguments, see [the yargs documentation](http://yargs.js.org/docs/).

-## The `optionsFile` parameter
+## The `optionsFile` parameter and configuration file format

 The launcher supports an implicit `optionsFile` parameter, which allows you to load one or more options from a JSON file.
-You are expected to supply a single path, which must either be a path relative to the working directory, a full filesystem path, or a package-relative path that can be parsed by [`fluid.module.resolvePath`](http://docs.fluidproject.org/infusion/development/NodeAPI.html#fluid-module-resolvepath-path-) (_%package/path/to/file.json_, for example).
-You can set this using an environment variable, a command line parameter, or by specifying it in the defaults, as in:
+You are expected to supply a single path, which must either be a path relative to the working directory, a full filesystem path, or a package-relative path that can be parsed by [`fluid.module.resolvePath`](http://docs.fluidproject.org/infusion/development/NodeAPI.html#fluid-module-resolvepath-path-) (for example, `%package/path/to/file.json`).
+You can set the `optionsFile` option using an environment variable, a command line parameter, or by specifying it in the defaults, as in:

 ```
 fluid.defaults("my.launcher", {